bharathegde500/portfolio-projects/Database application for medical stores or for shops/readme.txt

 bharathegdeweblog.000webhostapp.com

+for more any questions or queries-

+contact me on email

+bharathegde500@gmail.com

 this application was made specifically for medical stores.
 But it can be modified for any purposes like for any other shops or outlets or a store rooms , which has to be maintained systematically on its logs.